pos-isalem/developer-api/README.md

 ##`scaffolding is cool word hhhh`

-Test Folder is a 3rd party app simulator, it should interact with the developer app api and print the result. testtype.ts : is a sample for interacting with  the developer api on typescript. testtype.ts : is a sample for interacting with  the developer api on js (notice the intellisense while calling developer api methods).
+# Test Folder is a 3rd party app simulator, it should interact with the developer app api and print the result.

+### file --> testtype.ts : is a sample for interacting with  the developer api on typescript.
+### file --> test.js : is a sample for interacting with  the developer api on js (notice the intellisense while calling developer api methods).